rockset/rockset-python-client/docs/QueriesApi.md

 Execute SQL Query

 Make a SQL query to Rockset.
+If you want to issue the query to a specific Virtual Instance use this https://docs.rockset.com/documentation/reference/queryvirtualinstance

 ### Example